TAB New Zealand: TAB wagering channels

-Wagering channels are constantly evolving to provide a premium standard of customer service.
+The TAB offers several wagering channels, including on-course betting at racetracks, a national network of retail outlets and social venues, call centres, its website, a Touch Tone phone service, and mobile apps for Android and iOS.

 TAB wagering products

 The TAB initiated the world's first Government-run totalisator wagering service in 1951.
-Today a growing range of tote bet types is on offer, from win, place and each way to Poker and All Up bets, Easybets where the computer picks the runners, weighted towards the favourites, and Percentage betting to cut the cost of placing a bet.
+Today a growing range of tote bet types is on offer, from win, place and each way to Poker and All Up bets, Easybets where the computer picks the runners, weighted towards the favorites, and Percentage betting to cut the cost of placing a bet.

 In 1996 it added fixed-odds betting to its stable when the TAB began sports betting.
 Now 31 sporting codes are covered including matches and fixtures around the world, from rugby football, soccer and cricket to sheep shearing.
 As with race betting, a proportion of every betting dollar is returned to the New Zealand sporting code on which the bet is taken.
 The choice of sports betting products included head to head, half / full-time double, winning team and margin, and more.

 Fixed odds betting is also available on racing, through Futures books, and Final Field.

 In June, 2007 Australian racing product became available to New Zealand customers through the commingling of the Australian Super TAB and New Zealand totalisator pools.
 More recently the Tabcorp agreement has been extended to include Australian wagering on New Zealand racing product.
-Commingled pools and the expansion of the New Zealand and Australian race programmes provides increased wagering opportunities for customers in both countries.
+Commingled pools and the expansion of the New Zealand and Australian race programs provide increased wagering opportunities for customers in both countries.
 The New Zealand TAB now also take betting on a selection of races from America, England, Hong Kong, Japan, France and Singapore.